Building » Long Eaton – St Francis of Assisi

 Description

 The church is a red brick lancet Gothic design, with stone dressings and a slate roof.
 It consists of an aisleless nave and sanctuary, with a later western narthex.
 The presbytery is attached to the south side of the church.
-The main west front has a raised frontispiece with paired lancets and a niche below the stepped parapet, containing a carved statue of St Francis.
+The main west front has a raised frontispiece with paired lancets and a niche below the stepped parapet, containing a statue of St Francis.
 In front of this, the narthex of 1973-4 is built of matching brickwork, has tall lancet windows, and a flat roof hidden behind a parapet.
 The entrance to the narthex is on the south side.
 On the flank walls the bay divisions are marked by attached buttresses, and there are paired lancet windows with stone arches in each bay.
 The attached presbytery is in domestic style, stone rather than brick faced and with a steep slate roof.
 It was altered and extended in 1973-4.

 The church interior consists of an aisleless nave with a narrower chancel separated by a pointed chancel arch with narrower arched openings on either side.
-The internal walls are plastered and painted, with an arch braced roof of Columbian pine.
-Apart from the old font, now used as a holy water stoup in the narthex area, the furnishings date almost entirely from Austin Winkley Associates’ reordering of 1995.
+The walls are plastered and painted, with an arch braced roof of Columbian pine.
+Apart from the old font, which is now used as a holy water stoup in the narthex area, the furnishings date almost entirely from Austin Winkley Associates’ reordering of 1995.
 This was a collaborative exercise, involving several artists of note.
 Features include:

 • Hanging cross with figures of St Francis and St Clare, by David John

-• A large painted canopy hovering over the sanctuary by Marianne John
+• A large painted canopy hovering over the sanctuary, by Marianne John

 • Celebrant’s chair, ambo and backdrop screen in beech, by David John